Lucas Besozzi

-Lucas Agustín Besozzi (born 22 January 2003) is an Argentine professional footballer who plays as a left winger for Central Córdoba SdE, on loan from Lanús.
+Lucas Agustín Besozzi (born 22 January 2003) is an Argentine professional footballer who plays as a left winger for Argentine club Central Córdoba SdE, on loan from Lanús.

 Career

 Besozzi came through the youth ranks at Lanús.
 He was promoted into the senior set-up at the age of seventeen in 2020, with manager Luis Zubeldía calling him up for pre-season; as he notably featured in a friendly defeat to Vélez Sarsfield in October, having signed a contract two months prior.
 Besozzi's competitive debut soon arrived on 6 December, with the forward replacing Franco Orozco with twenty-five minutes remaining of a Copa de la Liga Profesional loss away to Newell's Old Boys; he had been an unused substitute four times in the preceding month or so.

 On 10 February 2022, Besozzi joined Central Córdoba SdE on a dry loan until the end of 2022.